SJSU DI: Frequently Asked Questions

 - To build experience and connections within the RD community, with the hope that when you apply for the SJSU DI, your chances of getting a DI site placement would be increased.
 Even if you decide to apply to external DIs, having the relevant experience and connections will increase your chances of getting an external DI match.

 In addition, preceptors from the SJSU DI sites appreciate and value the prior dietetics experiences that our interns have gained prior to starting our internship.
 Members of the SJSU Dietetics Advisory Board (which includes preceptors and employers as well as other stakeholders) have continued to advocate for this prior experience before starting the internship.
-It better prepares the SJSU interns for the DI and allows the SJSU DI to maintain the minimum required accreditation hours of supervised practice (minimum 1000 hours or about 7 - 9 months).
+It better prepares the SJSU interns for the DI and allows the SJSU DI to maintain the minimum required accreditation hours of supervised practice (minimum 1000 hours or about 25 weeks full time).

 When should students complete these hours?